banner type: None

 • Prioritize property upgrades

 For independent properties, a prompt follow-up to guest feedback can offer distinct advantages over chain properties and big brands, which can’t always be as agile.
-By adapting quickly to changes in guest preferences, you can earn better hotel reviews and higher ratings, which in turn will give travelers more confidence to choose an unknown property over a recognized brand.
+By adapting quickly to changes in guest preferences, you can earn better hotel reviews and higher ratings, which in turn will give potential guests more confidence to choose an unknown property over a recognized brand.

 Quantitative vs. qualitative guest feedback